antamb/pager/README.md

 # Overview

-The project is a domain logic which aims to handle alert and events for a alert notification system.
+The project is a domain logic which aims to handle alerts and events for an notification system.
 The domain logic is implemented using a `hexagonal architecture`.

 Some references about hexagonal architecture: